-This document provides information, guidance, and requirements of the submission process of proposals to the CAAIN open competition.
-Prospective applicants are invited to submit a Project Registration Form (PRF) that briefly outlines the proposed activity.
-PRFs are reviewed by CAAIN and approved applicants are then invited to submit and Expression of Interest (EOI) where more details of the project is required.
+This document provides information, guidance, and requirements of the submission process of proposals to the CAAIN Livestock Innovation Competition.
+Prospective applicants are invited to submit a Project Application Form (PAF) that briefly outlines the proposed activity.
+PAFs are reviewed by CAAIN and approved applicants are then invited to submit an Expression of Interest (EOI) where more details of the project are required.
 Teams with exceptional projects will be invited to submit a Full Project Proposal (FPP) that will include a thorough description of project activities and financial details.
+Submission to the subsequent EOI and FPP stages of the Competition is by invitation only; no unsolicited EOIs or FPPs will be accepted.